yanmendes/polyflow/README.md

 }
 ```

-To check existing `Data Sources`, you can run the `dataSources query`:
+To check existing `Data Sources`, you should run the `dataSources query`:

 ```graphql
 query {